DonaldoLR/daily-cooking-frontend/README.md

 ## User Stories

-- A visitor should get a new recipe every time they refresh the website so they do not have to decide what to cook
 - A visitor should be able to view the listed ingredients and tools needed, instructions and how long it will take
-- A visitor should be able to add all the required ingredients and or tools to their cart

 ## MVP